applaus/privacy-policy/README.md

 # Privacy and Cookie Policy
 ### Introduction
 All personal data processed by us is protected by the Danish Data Protection Act (the "Persondataloven").
-Applaus is responsible for the personal information collected through our website and app
+Applaus is responsible for the personal information collected through our website and app.

 ### Collection of personal information
 When you visit the website, or use the app to purchase tickets, you may be asked to provide information about yourself.
 These information could for example be your name, contact information (phone number and e-mail address) and credit card information.
 We may also collect information about your use of the website and the app as well as information about you based on the material (such as messages and notices) that you publish on the website and the emails or letters you send to us as well as Information provided using facebook login.